Ceramic Dictionary

 The plate has been prepared and marked with a pencil line in the following places

 a) The top center on the front of the plate is marked.
-This is so you remember to decorate the design the right way up.
+This help you to remember to paint the design the right way up.

 b) The banding lines.